MikolajZielinski/Renode-TensorFlow/README.md

 ## Running TensorFlow

 TensorFlowLite is preinstalled in this docker image.
-We will run `hello world` example from `File -> Examples -> Arduino_TensorFlowLite`.
-In this example a model is trying to predict sine wave values in a loop and is printing them to the uart.
+We will run `hello world` example from `File -> Examples -> Arduino_TensorFlowLite` in ArduinoIDE.
+In this example a model is trying to predict sine wave values and is printing them to the uart.
 Open, save and compile the code same way as previously, then run it in Renode with

 ```bash
 using sysbus